Shotbow/fudawiki-files/hanafuda/games/jumai.md

 ## Misdeals
 If 4 cards of the same month are dealt to the table, then a misdeal is declared (since these 4 cards are impossible to capture).
 In this case, the cards are thrown in, shuffled again, and re-dealt.
 # Gameplay
 In each round, **the dealer is the first to play**, with players taking alternating turns.
-General gameplay is identical to that of [Bakappana](/en/hanafuda/games/bakappana)
+General gameplay is identical to that of [Bakappana](/en/hanafuda/games/bakappana), though scoring differs.
 ## Turns
 On their turn, a player chooses a single card from their hand and plays it to the table.